yiisoft/yii2/framework/UPGRADE.md

 * Changes in `Inflector::camel2words()` introduced in 2.0.45 were reverted so it works as in pre-2.0.45.
 If you need 2.0.45 behavior, [introduce your own method](https://github.com/yiisoft/yii2/pull/19495/files).
+* `yii\log\FileTarget::$rotateByCopy` is now deprecated and setting it to `false` has no effect since rotating of the files is done only by copy.

 Upgrade from Yii 2.0.44
 -----------------------